Startup vs Silicon Valley: Tech Dramas Compared

 The Accuracy

-Silicon Valley is arguably more accurate to the experience of building a startup — the pitch meetings, the pivots, the competition, the way a brilliant idea can be ruined by bad execution or bad luck.
+Both shows capture different truths about the tech world.
+Silicon Valley is arguably more accurate to the day-to-day experience of building a startup — the pitch meetings, the pivots, the competition, the way a brilliant idea can be ruined by bad execution or bad luck.
 The show's depiction of Richard Hendricks's Pied Piper company is a satirical but emotionally true portrait of startup life.
+The show famously had tech consultants on staff to ensure its engineering and business details were plausible.

 The Characters